rho-contracts/rho-contracts/README.md

 instance.should.not.have.ownProperty('inc')
 ```

+As expected, the method `inc` placed on `CounterImpl.prototype` is
+present on the instance's prototype chain without occurring on the
+instance itself.
+Prototype chaining (where one prototype itself is
+receiving methods from its prototype and so forth) also works as
+expected.

 The argument to `constructs` specifies the contracts on the
 `prototype` of the function. `constructs` is not strict, in the
 sense that additional fields on the constructor's `prototype`, but not
 present in the contract, will appear on the constructed objects'
 prototype without checks nor wrapping.
-Notably, this means that
+This means that
 private methods and fields can be omitted from the contract.

 Note that that contract-checking shells introduced by rho-contracts